Nullptr-Studios/Fight-Night-Finale/design/gdd.md

 Each move on the attack has a defined length and the player is supposed to learn how to time their moves properly in order to maximize their performance and damage.
 Each time a player presses the attack button, the character performs the next hit of the queue.
 However, when the player doesn't hit anyone or doesn't press the attack button within a certain amount of time; the attack is reset and the player would need to start the move set from the beginning again.

 To complement this combo system, as mentioned earlier, both the player and certain enemies (such as bosses) will include within them several options in their repertoire for attacks.
 These include basic attacks and specials that will change when the player is grounded or on air.
+It must also be stated that special attacks reduce your health upon usage and while that health is recovered by performing a combo without receiving damage --> staying idle or taking damage results in a net loss.

 The game features a wide array of different enemies and bosses, each with their unique attack patterns and methods of attack; be it ranged or melee.
 In total, there will be 3 bosses within the game, each with their own quirks.